Wearingeul The Secret Garden

 Overview

-Wearingeul The Secret Garden is a light pastel green with a mix of gold and rose golden particulates.
-The base color is on the pale side, but still fresh and vibrant; perfectly appropriate for a spring garden green tone.
-There’s some light shading with a soft cut between light and dark tones where the ink pools.
+There’s some light shading with a soft gradient in cursive, and a soft cut when writing in print, as well as possible dark edges around the letters.
 There’s not a lot of tonal variation in normal writing, but the ink comes out quite a bit darker when the ink is laid down heavily enough (as visible in the ink droplets).
-The two shimmer colors are especially striking when laid down heavily enough, but in my tests, the concentration of shimmer wasn’t very high, and I mostly observed light speckles across the surface of the writing.
+The two shimmer colors are especially striking when laid down heavily enough, but in my tests, it was difficult to get a high concentration of shimmer in writing.

 Ink Splat